forsythfuture/indicators/functions/acs/README.md

 - year_start: an integer specifying the first year of data that is needed.
 Must be at least 2012.
 - year_end: an integer specifying the final year of data that is needed.

+The function returns 95% confidence intervals for the margin of error.
+This is different than the default value of data retried from American Fact Finder.
+The function also calculates and returns the standard error in the column `se`.

 *Example*
 ```{r}
 acs_df <- ff_import_acs(table_number = 'B20017',